-Housing Connect is a Public Housing Agency in Salt Lake City, Utah that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), Mainstream Voucher, Housing Opportunities for Persons with AIDS (HOPWA), and Family Unification Program (FUP) programs.
-As of March 28th, 2020, Housing Connect has 1 waiting lists that are open now or opening soon.
+Housing Connect is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), Mainstream Voucher, Housing Opportunities for Persons with AIDS (HOPWA), and Family Unification Program (FUP) programs.
+As of May 15th, 2021, Housing Connect has 1 waiting lists that are open now or opening soon.

 Housing Connect serves Salt Lake County.

 Housing Connect was formerly known as the Housing Authority of Salt Lake County.

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Open Until Further Notice:

 Salt Lake County, Utah Housing Choice Voucher Waiting List

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 The Housing Connect Section 8 Housing Choice Voucher waiting list is currently open.
 Applications are being accepted from January 21, 2019 at 8:00 am MST, until further notice.